glanceapp/glance/docs/configuration.md

 `name`

 The name that will be displayed under the symbol.

+##### `sort-by`
+By default the stocks are displayed in the order they were defined.
+You can customize their ordering by setting the `sort-by` property to `absolute-change` for descending order based on the stock's absolute price change.

 ### Twitch Channels
 Display a list of channels from Twitch.